dsvi/archivarius/readme.md

 For Ubuntu you'll need `libacl1-dev` installed.

 Now you need a good C++17 conformant compiler.
 Clang with libc++ produces more effective code for the tool.
-So do something like this (make sure you have clang, libc++ and lld installed on your system):
+So do something like this (make sure you have clang, libc++ and lld installed on your system.
+For ubuntu 18.04 the packages are `clang-8 libc++-8-dev lld-8`):

     CXX=clang++-8 CC=clang-8 cmake ..
     make archivarius

+## Using it

-After that, create [archivarius.conf](./docs/config file format.md), and run the built tool:
+Create [archivarius.conf](./docs/config file format.md), and run the tool:

     archivarius archive

+The command `archive` tells archivarius to execute all the tasks in the config.
+You might want to add it to cron, to do it daily.
+To restore an archive run:

+	archivarius restore archive=path/to/archive target-dir=/home/me/

+## Licence

+The software is provided under [Zlib licence](https://en.wikipedia.org/wiki/Zlib_License):

+This software is provided 'as-is', without any express or implied warranty.
+In no event will the authors be held liable for any damages arising from the use of this software.

+Permission is granted to anyone to use this software for any purpose, including commercial applications, and to alter it and redistribute it freely, subject to the following restrictions:

+1. The origin of this software must not be misrepresented; you must not claim that you wrote the original software.
+If you use this software in a product, an acknowledgment in the product documentation would be appreciated but is not required.

+2. Altered source versions must be plainly marked as such, and must not be misrepresented as being the original software.

+3. This notice may not be removed or altered from any source distribution.